 Ruth Sessler Bernstein Publishes Book on Leveraging Organizational Practices for Equity and Results

-On September 30, 2021, Routledge published Performance through Diversity and Inclusion: Leveraging Organizational Practices for Equity and Results, authored by Seaver College professor Ruth Sessler Bernstein and two of her colleagues, Paul F. Salipante, emeritus professor at the Weatherhead School of Management, Case Western Reserve University, and Judith Y. Weisinger, associate professor at New Mexico State University.
+On September 30, 2021, Routledge published Performance through Diversity and Inclusion: Leveraging Organizational Practices for Equity and Results, authored by Seaver College professor Ruth Sessler Bernstein and two of her colleagues, Paul F. Salipante, emeritus professor at the Weatherhead School of Management, Case Western Reserve University, and Judith Y. Weisinger, formerly an associate professor at Mills College and New Mexico State University.

 Performance through Diversity and Inclusion presents six evidence-based practices for managers and leaders to create positive interactions between individuals while leveraging their distinctive perspectives and talents.
 The six practices are pursuing a shared task, orientation, or mission, mixing members frequently and repeatedly within the group, collaborating with member interdependence, handling conflict, exhibiting interpersonal comfort and self-efficacy, and ensuring equal insider status.
 Those six practices create positive interactions that allow individuals to overcome the four primary anti-inclusive practices—self-segregation; apprehension, fear, and discomfort; stereotyping and stigmatizing; and implicit biases—and learn from one another to counter their pre-existing stereotypes.